amishas157/lookup-osm-wikidata/README.md

 # osm-wikidata
-This tool helps in finding various language translations of a osm feature from its corresponding wikidata item, given its feature ID and feature Type.
+This tool helps in finding various language translations of a osm feature from its corresponding wikidata item, given its feature [ID](http://wiki.openstreetmap.org/wiki/ID) and feature [Type](https://wiki.openstreetmap.org/wiki/Elements).

-### Input
-input.csv - A CSV of osm features having [osm_id](http://wiki.openstreetmap.org/wiki/ID) and [osm_type](https://wiki.openstreetmap.org/wiki/Elements)

 ## How it works

+### OSM

- ### Input
+#### Input
  A csv with columns `osm_id, osm_type` present in it.

 Script `osm.py` queries Mapbox api-dynamosm and fetches the following properties linked to osm feature.